nicolaei/master/docs/thesis/source/02_existing_research.md

 multiple scans to discover as many APs as possible, and even then you're not guaranteed to find all the access points in your vicinity.

 ![Probe responses vs beacon frames.
-Here you can clearly see the how probe responses almost disappear after 100ms.
-Taken from [@APDiscovery] ](static/probe_vs_beacon.png){ width=40%; #fig:probevsbeacons }
+In this figure from [@APDiscovery] you can clearly see the how probe responses (blue) almost disappear after 100ms after a scan is initiated.
+However beacon responses (red) are continiously transmitted, and do not depend on a probe request to be broadcast.
+](static/probe_vs_beacon.png){ width=40%; #fig:probevsbeacons }

 In their tests, they found that the scanning timer for a probe request